A Simple Coffee Jelly Recipe

 - 4 tbsp water

-- half and half, flavored creamer, or whipped cream Optional
+- half and half, flavoured creamer, or whipped cream (optional)

 Combine coffee and sugar in saucepan and mix